 I am a writer and photographer, and love to combine both mediums.
 The focus of my work is the natural world and our relationship to it.

 I have a background in sustainability, having worked as a sustainability strategy and communications consultant.
-For the last 15 years, working in both London and New York, I have advised some of the world’s leading companies on sustainability strategy and how to communicate sustainability to audiences ranging from employees to consumers to investors.
-Clients have included P&G, H&M, L’Oreal and FedEx.
+For the last 17 years, working in both London and New York, I have advised some of the world’s leading companies on sustainability strategy and how to communicate sustainability to audiences ranging from employees to consumers to investors.
 In my most recent position, until January 2019, I was head of the New York office of Salterbaxter, a leading consultancy in this field.
-I am now a freehand sustainability consultant.
+I am now a freelance sustainability consultant.

 I am a regular speaker at conferences related to sustainability, including co-hosting the Companies vs Climate Change conference in Miami in 2017 and 2018.
 I spoke at the Sustainable Apparel Coalition conference in Vancouver and We Change Fashion event in New York in 2018.